anthonybeckett/shoppinglistv2/README.md

 - [ ] Add validation and error messages when trying to add blank shopping lists etc
 - [x] Create .env to set more development/production values
 - [x] Create an .env.example
-- [ ] Maybe try upgrade to typescript again and use ts-syringe to implement dependency injection.
 - [ ] Pull screen logic out into custom hooks to make it basically a view only component.
-- [ ] Add development settings like refresh the database
 - [ ] Implement feature & unit testing with jest
 - [ ] Improve migration system
 - [x] Implement a Makefile to run build commands and other useful options